Hexak12/vmf/README.md

 ### Contributing / workflow notes
 - If you want to modify a BSP, decompile it with BSPSource to get a VMF, edit in Hammer++ and recompile with your preferred toolchain.
-- Prefer submitting VMF/PRT sources when possible so others can reproduce edits.
+- Prefer submitting VMF sources when possible so others can reproduce edits.
 - Open an issue or contact the maintainer with proposed changes or questions.

 ### Maintainer